Patterns of Multi-Container Composition for Service Orchestration with Docker Compose: Abstract

 \section{Abstract}

 Software design patterns present general code solutions to common software design problems.
-Modern software systems rely heavily on containers for organizing and orchestrating their constituent service components.
-Yet, despite the prevalence of ready-to-use Docker service images ready to participate in multi-container orchestration, developers do not have much guidance on how to develop their own multi-container Docker orchestrations.
-Thus in this work, we curate a dataset of successful projects that employ Docker Compose as an orchestration tool; then, we engage in qualitative and quantitative analysis of Docker Compose configurations.
-The collection of data and analysis enables the identification and naming of repeating patterns of deployment and orchestration employed by numerous successful open-source projects, much like software design patterns.
-These patterns highlight how software systems are orchestrated in the wild and can give examples to anybody wishing to develop their container orchestrations.
-These contributions also advance empirical research in software engineering patterns as evidence is provided about how Docker Compose is used.
+Modern software systems rely heavily on containers for running their constituent service components.
+Yet, despite the prevalence of ready-to-use Docker service images ready to participate in multi-container service compositions of applications, developers do not have much guidance on how to compose their own Docker service orchestrations.
+Thus in this work, we curate a dataset of successful projects that employ Docker Compose as an orchestration tool to run multiple service containers; then, we engage in qualitative and quantitative analysis of Docker Compose configurations.
+The collection of data and analysis enables the identification and naming of repeating multi-container composition patterns that are used in numerous successful open-source projects, much like software design patterns.
+These patterns highlight how software systems are orchestrated in the real-world and can give examples to anybody wishing to compose their own service orchestrations.
+These contributions also advance empirical research in software engineering patterns as evidence is provided about how Docker Compose is used. \keywords{Docker \and Docker Compose \and Containerization}